adam-kabbara/RSX-CANSAT-2026/electrical/DO_NOT_EDIT__KICAD_LIBRARIES/README.md

-# ⚠️ DO NOT EDIT THIS FOLDER | KiCad Custom Models
+# ⚠️ DO NOT EDIT THIS FOLDER! | KiCad Custom Models

 <p align="center">
   <img src="secret_sauce/no_touchy.gif" alt="No Touchy!" />